antonlabz/KantOS/README.md

 - *Aemiii91* for letting me include their `Dot-art by Yoshi-kun` icon pack from the [Onion Theme Repo](https://github.com/OnionUI/Themes/blob/main/generated/icons_standalone/index.md)
 - [Spriters-Resource](https://www.spriters-resource.com) for the Pokémon sprites
 - [Yuji Oshimoto](http://www.04.jp.org/) for the `04b_03` font
+- Pokemon Gen 1 Pallet Town OST used as BGM
-- Pokémon Black/White 2 for the Virbank City OST used as BGM
+  - Pokémon Black/White 2 for the Virbank City OST used as alternative BGM

 # Important Notes

 - It is ***highly*** recommended to update your OnionOS to at least `v4.3.1-1` or higher, as it removes the text-shadow effect that's present on earlier versions which is incompatible with the font used here (see the [OnionOS Releases page](https://github.com/OnionUI/Onion/releases) or use the OTA feature within `Apps` on your Miyoo Mini)
-- On the wifi configuration page, the font color of the highlighted item as well as the font in the keyboard pop-up when you go to enter a wifi password are both *bugged*, since those appear to be set at the system-level and isn't something I can change through the config file
+- On the wifi configuration page, the font color of the highlighted item as well and the text in the keyboard pop-up when you go to enter a wifi password are both *bugged*, since those appear to be set at the system-level and isn't something I can change through the theme's config file
 - **In case you have any existing theme overrides**, I recommend that you enable the `battery percentage` option with the following settings to replicate what's been set in the config file for the best UI experience:

 Go to `Apps > Tweaks > Appearance > Theme overrides > Battery Percentage`